dotnet/csharplang/proposals/low-level-struct-improvements.md

 The rules we define for `ref` fields must ensure the `Span<T>` constructor properly restricts the *safe-to-escape* scope of constructed objects in the cases it captures `ref` state.
 At the same time it must ensure that we don't break the existing consumption rules for methods like `CreateSpan<T>`.

+<a name="ref-fields-escape"></a>

 To accomplish this the span safety rules will be changed as follows.
 First for the constructor of a `ref struct` that directly contains a `ref field`:
-- If the constructor is annotated with `[RefFieldsEscape]` then `ref` fields can be initialized with any value that has *ref-safe-to-escape* of *calling method*
+- If the constructor is annotated with `[RefFieldsEscape]` then `ref` fields can be initialized with any value that has *ref-safe-to-escape* to the *calling method*
-- Else `ref` fields can be initialized with known heap values.
+- Else `ref` fields can only be initialized with known heap values.

 These rules ensure that the caller can understand when constructors will or will not capture parameters by `ref`.

 Next the rules for method invocation will change as follows when the target method is annotated with `[RefFieldsEscape]`:
 - If the current method is not annotated with `[RefFieldsEscape]` then
-    - If all arguments have a *ref-safe-to-escape* scope of *heap* then the *safe-to-escape* scope of the return is *calling method*
+    - If all arguments have a *ref-safe-to-escape* scope of *heap* then the *safe-to-escape* scope of the return is to the *calling method*
-    - Else the *safe-to-escape* scope is *current method*
+    - Else the *safe-to-escape* scope is to the *current method*
 - Else the *safe-to-escape* scope of the return is the minimum of
-    - The existing *safe-to-escape* calculation
+    - The existing *safe-to-escape* calculation for method invocation
-    - The minimum of the *ref-safe-to-escape* values of all `ref` and `in` arguments
+    - All of the *ref-safe-to-escape* values of `ref` and `in` arguments

 **TODO: think through out parameters**

-The design of `[RefFieldEscapes]` will be discussed in detail [later in the propsal](#reffieldescapes).
+The design of `[RefFieldEscape]` will be discussed in detail [later in the propsal](#reffieldescapes).

-Let's examine these rules in the context of samples to better understand their impact.
+Let's examine these rules in the context of samples to better understand their impact and how they maintain the required compat considerations.

 ```c#
 ref struct RS